Is Aave severely undervalued? Why is it a core pillar of DeFi and on-chain economy?

 Aave V4 will further enhance its competitiveness, helping to attract the next wave of a billion users to DeFi.
 First, Aave will focus on revolutionizing the DeFi interaction experience by building a unified liquidity layer.
 By enabling seamless liquidity access across multiple networks (including EVM, and eventually non-EVM), Aave will simplify the cross-chain lending process.
 The unified liquidity layer will also deeply integrate account abstraction and smart accounts, allowing users to manage positions across multiple isolated assets.

 Secondly, Aave will improve platform accessibility by expanding to more chains and introducing more asset classes.
-In June of this year, the Aave community voted in favor of the protocol's deployment on zkSync.
+In June of this year, the Aave community voted to support the protocol's deployment on zkSync.
 This marks Aave's entry into its 13th blockchain network.
-Subsequently, in July, the Aptos Foundation issued a proposal to deploy Aave on Aptos.
+Then in July, the Aptos Foundation issued a proposal to deploy Aave on Aptos.
 If approved, this will be Aave's first entry into a non-EVM network, further solidifying its position as a true multi-chain DeFi giant.
 Additionally, Aave plans to explore integrating RWA-based products, which will be built around GHO, aiming to connect traditional finance with DeFi and attract institutional investors, injecting significant new capital into the Aave ecosystem.

 These developments will ultimately give rise to the Aave Network, which will become the core hub for stakeholders to interact with the Aave protocol.
 GHO will be used to pay fees, and AAVE will serve as the primary staking asset for decentralized validators.
 Given that the Aave Network will be developed as an L1 or L2 network, we expect the market to revalue its tokens to reflect the value of this new infrastructure layer.

-Growth Correlated with the Growth of BTC and ETH as Asset Classes
+Growth Correlated with BTC and ETH as Asset Classes

-For Aave, the overall growth of the crypto market is a positive factor, as over 75% of its asset composition consists of non-stable assets (primarily Bitcoin and Ethereum derivative assets).
+For Aave, the overall growth of the crypto market is a positive factor, as over 75% of its asset composition consists of non-stable assets (mainly Bitcoin and Ethereum derivatives).
 Therefore, Aave's TVL and revenue growth are directly correlated with the growth of these assets.

 Growth Linked to Stablecoin Supply

 In the future, Aave is also expected to benefit from the growth of the stablecoin market.
-As global central banks signal a clearer trend towards interest rate cuts, the opportunity cost for investors seeking sources of yield will decrease.
-This may incentivize capital to flow out of traditional financial yield instruments and into DeFi's stablecoin farming for higher returns.
-Additionally, during bullish market conditions, increased risk appetite among investors will further stimulate stablecoin lending activities on platforms like Aave.
+As global central banks signal a clearer trend toward interest rate cuts, the opportunity cost for investors seeking sources of yield will decrease.
+This may incentivize capital to flow out of traditional financial yield instruments and into stablecoin farming in the DeFi space for higher returns.
+Additionally, during bull market conditions, increased risk appetite among investors will further stimulate stablecoin lending activities on platforms like Aave.

 Conclusion

-To reiterate, we hold an optimistic view on the prospects of Aave, the leader in the decentralized lending space, which continues to grow.
-We further elaborate on the core factors driving its future growth and analyze how each factor can be further expanded.
+To reiterate, we are optimistic about the prospects of Aave, the leading player in the growing decentralized lending space.
+We further elaborated on the core factors driving its future growth and analyzed how each factor can further expand.

 We also believe that with strong network effects and excellent token liquidity and composability, Aave will continue to solidify and expand its market dominance.
-The upcoming upgrade to its token economics will further enhance the protocol's security and strengthen its value capture capability.
+The upcoming upgrade in token economics will further enhance the protocol's security and its ability to capture value.

-In recent years, the market has generalized all DeFi protocols and priced them as an asset class with limited growth potential.
-This phenomenon is evident from Aave's steadily rising TVL and revenue, while its valuation multiples have declined against the trend.
-We believe this mismatch between valuation and fundamentals will not last long.
+In recent years, the market has treated all DeFi protocols uniformly and priced them as an asset class with limited growth potential.
+This phenomenon is evident from Aave's steadily rising TVL and revenue while its valuation multiples have declined.
+We believe this mismatch between valuation and fundamentals will not persist for long.
 AAVE currently offers an excellent risk-adjusted investment opportunity in the crypto industry.

 ChainCatcher reminds readers to view blockchain rationally, enhance risk awareness, and be cautious of various virtual token issuances and speculations.
 All content on this site is solely market information or related party opinions, and does not constitute any form of investment advice.
 If you find sensitive information in the content, please click "Report", and we will handle it promptly.